chrislennon/lnbits-discord-bot/README.md

 ### _This respository is currently non functional and a work in progress_

+If you wish to discuss any development of this feel free to open an issue or chat on our [telegram group](https://t.me/joinchat/dh4xD_LwlAphOWNk).
+Be sure to also check out [lnbits](https://github.com/lnbits/lnbits) for any updates too!

 ---

 The idea for this bot is a proof of concept to enable a [lightning](https://lightning.network/) based ecosystem for a Discord Server.
 It will leverage [lnbits](https://github.com/lnbits/lnbits) for low friction of Bitcoin via lightning for all users.